1tua/Customer-Insights/README.md

 Marketing data can describe a lot about customers.
 Conducting analysis into this data can give valuable insights about customer behaviour and better understand the people buying a company’s product.
 Knowing which customers are the most valuable buyers is important because it helps the company further focus their efforts.

+Insight analysis was conducted to help the company know which customers are the most valuable buyers and help the company further focus their marketing efforts.

 Insight 1

 ![](image/insight_1.png)